Charlottesville focuses on healing as Unite the Right heads to Washington

 In the days that followed last year's violence, President Donald Trump was heavily criticized for his lack of leadership, and stoked further outrage when he said "two sides" shared the blame for the race-fueled violence.
 On Saturday, he waded into the issue again, declaring on twitter that "We must all come together as a nation.
 I condemn all types of racism and acts of violence."

-While police will be out in force this year, the Unite the Right rally in Washington also likely won't be as energized if it lacks the amount of far-right groups who showed up previously.
+While police are out in force this year, the Unite the Right rally in Washington likely won't be as energized if it lacks the amount of far-right groups who showed up previously.

-Keegan Hankes, a senior research analyst at the Southern Poverty Law Center, which tracks hate groups, said the white nationalist movement has become much more disorganized without the lack of any central leadership.
+Keegan Hankes, a senior research analyst at the Southern Poverty Law Center, which tracks hate groups, said the white nationalist movement has become much more disorganized without any central leadership.

 He believes there will be a "tamer turnout" Sunday, in part because Kessler has lost support from other factions upset about the violence that erupted last year.
 In addition, some followers are spooked after their identities and personal information became widely shared on social media.